Hugh Hammond Bennett: Recognition

 In 2000, Bennett was named a charter inductee into the USDA Hall of Heroes.
-During his lifetime, Bennett received many honors, including serving as president of the Association of American Geographers in 1943; receiving the Frances K. Hutchinson Award from the Garden Club of American in 1944, the Cullum Geographical Medal by the American Geographical Society in 1948, and the Distinguished Service Medal by the USDA and the Audubon Medal by the National Audubon Society, both in 1947.
+During his lifetime, Bennett received many honors, including serving as president of the Association of American Geographers in 1943, receiving the Frances K. Hutchinson Award from the Garden Club of America in 1944, the Cullum Geographical Medal by the American Geographical Society in 1948, and the Distinguished Service Medal by the USDA and the Audubon Medal by the National Audubon Society, both in 1947.
 He was a fellow of the American Society of Agronomy, the American Geographical Society, the American Association for the Advancement of Science, and the Soil Conservation Society of America.
 He is buried in Arlington National Cemetery.